7 Authentic Norwegian Foods You Should Try

 Created with Fabric.js 4.6.0

-Recommended place to try it: Buy sursild at the supermarket with some cheese and crackers and have a little picnic in the park.
+Where to find it: Buy sursild at the supermarket with some cheese and crackers and have a little picnic in the park.
 Perfect for a sunny afternoon!

 #7 Pølse med Lompe